Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 • a piece of a large fruit e.g. half a grapefruit, one slice of papaya, one slice of melon or a thick slice of pineapple.

 Remember: Fruit juice is different and does count towards your “free sugar” intake.
-Stick to no more than 150ml per day if you have it.
+Stick to no more than 150ml per day (a small glass) if you include it.

 Fats: Focus on Quality, Not Just Quantity